United States

 • Features: Secluded springs in a dreamy forest

-• Hot Water Level: HOT
+• Water Temp: HOT

-Once parked, you will be required to walk about half a mile until you reach the first set of springs.
+The easiest way to access Pine Flats Hot Springs is by parking in the Pine Flats campground.
+Once parked, you will be required to walk about half a mile until you reach the first set of hidden springs.

-Most people don’t seem to know that when you reach the first “waterfall,” you can climb up to the top and find a secret pool!
+Most people don’t seem to know that when you reach the first “waterfall,” you can climb up to the top and find a secret hot spring pool!
+Unfortunately, it was not as warm as I would have liked, so we pressed on to the next hidden waterfall.

 • Entrance Fee: Free

-Other Hot Springs You Should Consider
+Other Idaho Hot Springs You Should Consider

 • Rocky Canyon Hot Springs